asterics/FLipMouse-esp32/main/README_AT_command_API.md

 **Note:**

-The ESP32 chip itself does NOT have USB connection.
+The ESP32 chip itself does NOT have a USB connection.
 Therefore, we integrated a second USB chip on the FABI/FLipMouse PCB, which handles USB to Serial / Serial to HID translation.
 The corresponding firmware for this chip
 (LPC11U14) is located here: [usb_bridge repository](https://github.com/benjaminaigner/usb_bridge)

 **Note:**